Chapter 16: Torres Strait Island Home

 Another explanation for his failure to mention Sexton is the initial difficulty people had in trying to understand him.
 In their attempts to fill in the many gaps in his story, they were too hasty in drawing their own conclusions.
 Even so, Ireland spent many hours on the homeward journey alone with Lewis in the captain’s cabin, helping him to compile a dictionary of the Meriam language for the benefit of other mariners.
 Yet it would appear that not once on the homeward journey did the lad tell Lewis any stories about the time he spent on Pullan with another ship’s boy.

 The man-of-war with its large compliment of uniformed officers and soldiers was impressive.
-There is every indication that to the best of his ability Ireland was trying to cooperate fully, giving the two Tigris commanders a lengthy account of what happened to the crew aboard the second raft, including details of the actual massacre.8 Again though, he made no mention of Sexton at all.
+There is every indication that to the best of his ability Ireland was trying to cooperate fully, giving the Tigris commander and officers a lengthy account of what happened to the crew aboard the second raft, including details of the murders and subsequent cannibalism.8 The description he gave them was more graphic and horrific than his other more tempered accounts of what happened in the wake of the killings.
+Again though, he made no mention of Sexton at all.
 It was as if the lad had never existed.

-One theory is that the survivor later identified as Sexton was actually the Sydney resident William Hill.
+One theory of mine is that the survivor later identified as Sexton was actually the Sydney resident William Hill.
 No age was ever given for Hill but there was a young lad of that name attending a private school in Sydney in 1826.9 Sailors in those days were often in their late teens.
+There were also several families at Sydney with the surname Hill.
 If the other survivor at Boydang had only been with the barque for a couple of weeks, it would certainly explain why Ireland forgot his name.
 This ‘other boy’ had survived because he had bitten his attacker on the arm, drawing blood.
 According to island custom, that made him a blood relative of his attacker and his life was initially spared.
-To say that this other survivor was Hill is a neat piece of theorising but there is no real evidence to support it, beyond the fact that Captain Moore had included Hill in his crew list ex-Sydney but apparently omitted Sexton, while the sailors at Batavia had supplied a modified version of the ex-London crew list that included Sexton but omitted Hill.
+To say that the other survivor was Hill is a neat piece of theorising but there is no real evidence to support it, beyond the fact that Captain Moore had included Hill in his crew list ex-Sydney but may have omitted Sexton, while the sailors at Batavia had supplied a modified version of the ex-London crew list that included Sexton but omitted Hill.

 In 1839, Captain Watson of the schooner Essington called at Mer with some gifts for Duppa that a Mrs Anne Slade (see later chapters) had given to him for that purpose.
 Unlike Captain Lewis, Watson was able to ask Duppa and many other Murray Islanders specific questions about the fate of George D’Oyly and John Sexton.
 Everyone he questioned, including Duppa, admitted that the two white boys he was enquiring about were taken to Erub and murdered, probably by Aureed islanders.
 When Captain Watson moved on to Erub and put the same question to the people there, they confirmed what the Mer islanders had told him.10 Watson had no interpreter but some of the islanders were beginning to understand English.
 The responses he got vindicated Captain Lewis’s belief about the fate of the other two boys.